lunarmint/anime-piracy-wiki/faq/general.md

 &nbsp;

+### **How long will I have to wait for the newest anime episode to be available on streaming sites and torrents?**

+For a direct web rip from Crunchyroll/Funimation, expect it to be less than 5 minutes for torrents.
+For streaming sites, expect it to be from 20 minutes to 1 hour.

+High quality fan sub is highly dependent on the translators.
+Hence, there is no estimation.

+&nbsp;

 ### **I have issue X with this streaming site/application, where should I seek for advices?**

 Tech support discussions are typically only allowed in our [Discord server](https://discord.gg/53EfBVH).
 If you can't find any help there, please refer to the FAQ section, github wiki, or contact the moderators/creators of such service/application you are using via their Discord (preferred), subreddit, mod mail, or email.